elixir-europe/rdmkit/pages/rdm_cycle/sharing.md

       - [Repositories recommended by Nature publishing group](https://www.nature.com/sdata/policies/repositories)
       - [FAIRsharing](https://fairsharing.org/)
       - [Re3data](https://re3data.org/)
+  - In case there are no suitable Dicipline-specific repositories for your data, your choices are:
-  - Your second choice should be your _Institutional repository_, if there is one.
+    - Deposit the data in an _Institutional repository_, if there is one.
+These often provide stewardship and curation, helping to ensure that your dataset is preserved and accessible.
 Contact the the Research Data Office function at your institution, if there is one.
-  - The last choice is to deposit the data in a [_General purpose repository_](https://www.nature.com/sdata/policies/repositories#general).
+    - Deposit the data in a [_General purpose repository_](https://www.nature.com/sdata/policies/repositories#general).
 * Consider depositing your data to a repository as early as possible.
 This saves a lot of trouble later on.
 Data can be put under embargo until you want to release it, e.g. at the time of article publication.
 * To make your life easier, structure the metadata according to your target repositories early on in the project (see Planning).
 * Note that all data might not be possible to make publicly available because of ethical, legal, contractual, or intellectual property reasons.